 The Matcon IBC Blender is designed to accommodate our complementary Intensifier which adds high shear to the tumble-blending process.

-The Intensifier is mounted at the inlet of the Matcon IBC exposing it to the powder flow as the IBC travels through the inverted section of its rotation path.
+It is is mounted at the inlet of the Matcon IBC exposing it to the powder flow as the IBC travels through the inverted section of its rotation path.
 This greatly increases the shear and convection mixing process within the IBC industrial mixer.
 The Intensifier blades are designed to breakdown agglomerates in raw material allowing particles to be integrated into the powder mass, whilst at the same time preventing the formation of agglomerates from cohesive inter-particle forces, liquid bridges or free fats.

 Having selected to use tumble blending for your powders, how do you know what settings are the best to use?
 It's important to identify which blender rotation speed will mix your recipe effectively.
 The blender can be set to rotate at different speeds from 4 to 18 rpm to match the characteristics of your powder mix whether that is a friable or a cohesive material.